rafaduran/django-pluggable-registration/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~

 Begin by adding ``registration`` to the ``INSTALLED_APPS`` setting of
-your project, and specifying one additional setting:
+your project, and specifying one required additional setting:

 ``ACCOUNT_ACTIVATION_DAYS``
     This is the number of days users will have to activate their